Moitreyee-Das/Fake-Image-and-Rumour-detection/README.md

 1. Classification and Regression: Utilizes machine learning models for classifying rumors and predicting their spread.
 2. Decision Trees: Implements decision tree algorithms to enhance the accuracy of rumor detection.
 3. TF-IDF Vectors: Employs Term Frequency-Inverse Document Frequency (TF-IDF) vectors for textual feature extraction.
+4. Here, we will upload two datasets, "true" and "false."
+When we input any news into our software, it will determine whether the news is true, false, or not present in the datasets.

  **Technical Details**
  * Technologies Used:
 1. Python: Main programming language for both image and text processing.